PMBio/deeprvat/docs/deeprvat.md

 ## Training and association testing using cross-validation

 DeepRVAT offers a cv-like scheme, where it's trained on all samples except those in the held-out fold.
 Then, it computes gene impairment scores for the held-out samples using models that excluded them.
-This process repeats for all folds, providing DeepRVAT scores for all samples from models that hadn't seen them before.
 This is repeated for all folds, yielding DeepRVAT scores for all samples.

 ### Input data and configuration file
 The following files should be contained within your `experiment` directory: